Kidd's Orange Red

 How to grow

-It often seems that apples with the best flavor are the most difficult to grow, but this is not the case with Kidd's Orange Red.
+It often seems that apples with the best flavour are the most difficult to grow, but this is not the case with Kidd's Orange Red.
 It is very easy to grow, generally problem-free (like many varieties descended from Delicious), and makes an excellent garden variety for most regions, including cool temperate climates and warmer climates.

-Kidd's Orange Red is a good choice if you are not keen on pruning, as its branches and fruiting spurs do not become congested as the tree ages.
+Kidd's Orange Red is also a good choice if you are not keen on pruning, as its branches and fruiting spurs do not become congested as the tree ages.

 The only caveats are that it is not a heavy-cropper (although it does produce a good crop).
 Fruit size can be on the small size so moderate thinning can be helpful as the fruitlets start to form.